shibambhagat/Pizza_Sales-using_SQL/README.md

 # Pizza Sales Analysis SQL Queries

 ## Project Overview

 ### Purpose
 This project contains a collection of SQL queries designed to analyze and extract insights from a pizza sales database.
-By leveraging these queries, businesses can gain a deeper understanding of their sales performance, customer preferences, and operational trends.
-The analysis focuses on key metrics such as order volume, revenue, pizza types, and category-wise distribution, empowering stakeholders to make data-driven decisions.
+By leveraging these queries, businesses can gain a deeper understanding of their sales performance, customer preferences, and overall business trends.

 ### Key Features
 1. **Order Analysis**: